Size and location - a large island in the North-Atlantic ocean

 An eruption started in Fagradalsfjall on the Reykjanes peninsula on March 19, 2021.

 Iceland is one of the youngest landmasses on the planet, with the oldest rocks dating from just 14-16 million years ago.
 It is one of the most volcanically active places on Earth with 32 active volcanic systems erupting every four years on average.
 The island owes its existence to a unique geological setting.
-Iceland is a volcanic hotspot created by a magma plume underneath the Mid-Atlantic Ocean Ridge where two continents are spreading apart.
+Iceland is a volcanic hotspot with a magma plume underneath the Mid-Atlantic Ocean Ridge where two tectonic plates, Eurasia and N-America, are spreading apart.